wp-plugins/peepso-core/readme.txt

 == Changelog ==
 = 1.0.0 =
-* Add “Register” link to “mini-profile” widget.
+* New Add “Register” link to “mini-profile” widget.
-* Uploaded images quality control settings.
+* New Uploaded images quality control settings.
-* Registration confirmation emails need to skip mail queue and be sent immediately.
+* Impr Registration confirmation emails need to skip mail queue and be sent immediately.
-* Licensing improvements.
+* Impr Licensing improvements.
-* Photo attachments in messages only showing up to 5 first images.
+* Impr Photo attachments in messages only showing up to 5 first images, now showing all.
-* PeepSo Avatars outside of PeepSo.
+* Impr PeepSo Avatars outside of PeepSo.
-* Moods postbox presentation ovements.
+* Impr Moods postbox presentation improvements.
-* Location postbox presentation ovements.
+* Impr Location postbox presentation improvements.
-* Blog posts showing under profile sub-pages.
+* Fix Blog posts showing under profile sub-pages.
-* Can’t edit caption for photos in a modal window.
+* Fix Can’t edit caption for photos in a modal window.
-* Can’t edit caption for photos in a modal window.
+* Fix Can’t edit caption for photos in a modal window.
-* Remove ‘view profile’ link from blocked users listing.
+* Fix Remove ‘view profile’ link from blocked users listing.
-* Logging in from PeepSo Me widget with wrong credentials doesn’t provide feedback to user.
+* Fix Logging in from PeepSo Me widget with wrong credentials doesn’t provide feedback to user.
-* Powered by PeepSo Showing more than once.
+* Fix Powered by PeepSo Showing more than once.
-* Likes rating setting fixed for profiles.
+* Fix Likes rating setting fixed for profiles.
-* Bad quality of thumbnails in postbox.
+* Fix Bad quality of thumbnails in postbox.
-* PeepSo overriding themes’ styles outside of PeepSo.
+* Fix PeepSo overriding themes’ styles outside of PeepSo.
-* A ‘cached’ version of comments, likes, edits of photos is shown in modal.
+* Fix A ‘cached’ version of comments, likes, edits of photos is shown in modal.
-* A ‘cached’ version of comments, likes, edits of videos is shown in modal.
+* Fix A ‘cached’ version of comments, likes, edits of videos is shown in modal.
-* Avatar should NOT change until “done” is clicked.
+* Fix Avatar should NOT change until “done” is clicked.
-* Uploaded avatars not contained by the wrapper.
+* Fix Uploaded avatars not contained by the wrapper.
-* Vimeo videos not playing inline on stream.
+* Fix Vimeo videos not playing inline on stream.

 = 1.0.0-RC4 =
 * Dashboard PeepSo Plugins check which are activated.